lokonli/slide-domoticz-local/README.md

     sudo service domoticz restart

-In Domoticz, add the slide-local hardware.

 ## Plugin configuration

+First activate 'Allow new devices' in Domoticz.

+Then add the slide-local hardware.

 The plugin uses two configuration fields: